serendipityinlife/serendipityinlife.github.io/_posts/2022-06-14-Post 170 - A slip of the tongue.md

 <br/>

 <br/>
-happen to recall that she slip of the tongue call him babe in front of everyone hah
+happen to recall that she slip of the tongue call him 宝宝 in front of everyone hah

 <br/>
 <a href="https://imgur.com/hq9JqPg"><img src="https://i.imgur.com/hq9JqPg.jpg" title="source: imgur.com" /></a>